 TRACKS is dedicated to using, promoting, preserving, and protecting multi-use trails throughout Pinetop-Lakeside and the White Mountains.
 It strives to support and assist the development, maintenance, and improvement of non-motorized trails, and to provide a resource for education, communication, and social interaction designed to enhance the enjoyment of outdoor experiences on the trails.

 TRACKS, as National Forest Service Volunteers, does weekly trail maintenance in the Pinetop-Lakeside, Show Low, and other areas throughout the White Mountains.
 TRACKS also participates in community Events, such as National Trails Day, Tour of the White Mountains, and Fall "Leafing" hike and pot luck dinner.

-here to learn more about how you can support this organization.
+If you like the TRACKS concept click here to learn more about how you can support this organization.

-more about the History of Tracks click here.
+To learn more about the History of Tracks click here.